-These expressive ink drawings speak of the resonance of history and war within visceral, intergenerational memory.
+These expressive ink drawings speak of the visceral resonance of history in the present through intergenerational memory.
 I make photographic studies of local roses and respond to them in my studio.
 As I engage with these small remembrances, they begin to appear as plumes of bombs seen from above.
 Sometimes they seem like glimpses of landscape through a break in the clouds.
-I also imagine them as broken voices or wounds; and then, because of the sheen of the ink, they become watermarks of grief.
+I also imagine them as broken voices or wounds; and then, because of the sheen of the ink, they become watermarks of grief, as if tears are breaking up and opening up the dark.
 While making these rose portraits I feel grounded; they become touchstones linking my present to my past.
-My ancestral inheritance, although painful and complex is nevertheless the reality from which I’ve emerged through the transformative presence of beauty and compassion.
+Our ancestral inheritances, although painful and complex are nevertheless the realities from which we may emerge through the transformative presence of beauty and compassion.

 Here is a video artist’s talk about the work ( 5 minutes).
 With thanks to Efren Quiroz of Exhibit-V